Boussau/boussau.github.io/tutorials/TP3_JC_PhylogenyReconstruction/index.md

 Note that in RevBayes it is advisable to specify the outgroup for your study system if you use an unrooted tree prior, whereas other software, such as MrBayes, use the first taxon in the data matrix file as the outgroup.
-Providing RevBayes with an outgroup clade will enable the monitor writing the trees to file to orient the topologies with the outgroup clade at the base, thus making the trees easier to visualize.
+Providing RevBayes with an outgroup clade will make sure that when trees are written to file, the topologies have the outgroup clade at the base, thus making the trees easier to visualize.

+-   **Does the root position of the tree matter for the JC model? **

 Specify the `topology` stochastic node by passing in the list of `taxa` to the `dnUniformTopology()` distribution: